Medical Billing reports to make Medical Practices Profitable

 Claims and Payment transaction trends summary

 3.The Key Performance Indicators Report

 The KPIs Report keeps track of total encounters, the total number of procedures, total charges, total collections, outstanding A/R, and total adjustments.
-It provides indicators which billers use to judge trends which are negative and positive, thus enabling practices to change what does not seem to be working and continue to do what is working.
+It provides indicators that billers use to judge trends that are negative and positive, thus enabling practices to change what does not seem to be working and continue to do what is working.

 Key Performance Indicators Report

-For example, if the KPIs report shows that charges increased one month, but the next month collections did not increase, then there is a problem.
-Similarly, the report will show if, all of a sudden, there is a drop in collections which have been consistent in the past.
-You can get a Key Performance Indicators report like the one above.
+For example, if the KPIs report shows that charges increased one month, but the next month’s collections did not increase, then there is a problem.
+Similarly, the report will show if, all of a sudden, there is a drop in collections that have been consistent in the past.
+You can get Key Performance Indicators to report like the one above.

 4.The Top Carrier/Insurance Analysis Report

-This top paying insurance analysis report helps save both money and time.
+This top-paying insurance analysis report helps save both money and time.
 It gives practices an overview of how they are doing.
 The report does this by tracking revenue cycle metrics.
-The report shows the top 10 payers and insurance companies which contribute to the major portion of the business of a practice.
+The report shows the top 10 payers and insurance companies which contribute to the major portion of the business of practice.

 The Top Carrier/Insurance Analysis Report allows practices to track Collection per Total Relative Value Unit (RVU).
 This gives practices information regarding how good their rates are.
 It also provides information about how a practice is getting paid for certain procedures and how its revenue cycle is proceeding.